2020? How the hell did that happen?

 We recognised early on that Fahrenheit readers don’t just spend all their time shut in a quiet room pouring over books but if you like Fahrenheit you like us for a reason, and that’s probably because you embrace the same stuff we do.

 Over the years we’ve attracted people who think the same way we do about a lot of things and we’ve also built up a reputation for excellence.
-Our readers know that even if they’ve never heard of the author, or the book sounds just plain weird they can trust the fact that it’s got the Fahrenheit seal of approval and be confident that it’s always gonna be worth a punt.
+Our readers know that even if they’ve never heard of the author, or the book sounds just plain weird they can trust the fact that it’s got the Fahrenheit Skull on the cover and be confident that it’s always gonna be worth a punt.

 We talk to our readers like adults, we tell the truth – when we’re pissed off about something you’ll know about it – when we’re happy we share the joy.
 We're not a faceless corporate entity – engage with us and you’ll get a proper human response.